CipherTheDev/GeoScanner/README.rst

 Installation
 ------------

-You can easily install pygeoip from PyPi.
+You can easily install GeoScanner from PyPi.

 .. code:: python